Magnitude of beargrass blooms unpredictable

 Deer like to eat beargrass flowers.

 The more sought after part of the plant is the flower.
 An area of tall stalks devoid of flowers is a tell-tale sign of elk or deer feasting on the blooms.
-The flowers’ pollen also provides food for at least 36 species of flies, beetles and numerous bees.
+The flowers’ pollen also provides food for at least 36 species of flies, beetles and bees.

 Not only is beargrass important for pollinating insects and animals, but it is also important to people.
 Native Americans harvest the leaves for basketry and other crafts while florists harvest the leaves for floral arrangements.